shichao-an/blog-source/blog/html/_sources/2014/03/17/setuid_and_uid_euid_and_suid.txt

 setuid() and uid, euid and suid
 ===============================

-We know that `setuid` bit allows the program to change its effective uid (euid) upon execution.
-I want to take a look at how `setuid()` system call works through this experiment.
+We know that `setuid` bit allows a program to change its effective uid (euid) upon execution.
+I want to take a look at how `setuid()` system call works through the following experiment.

 Open a terminal session and run the ``passwd`` command (a known `setuid` executable) in the background (it will be suspended with a "[stopped]" output because it requires password from stdin) and get its PID (let's assume it's 10401) with ``echo $!``:
 ::